srikailash/srikailash.github.io/_posts/2020-06-21-Dad, you are a multitasker!!.md

 Hope you had fun reading it, pretty sure you will find someone you know that would love to talk about their work.
 I also hope this article makes him realise his work is as challenging as an office job that he always thought he wanted to do.

-My mom also wants a mention in the article but i will probably write an article about her cooking :P
+My mom also wants a mention in this article but i will probably write an article about her cooking :P